* US GDP disappointment weighs on Latin American currencies

 market to weaken the real in a strategy to benefit exporters and

 boost local industry.
-As late as November, Mantega had promised
+Just as late as November, Mantega had

-Brazilian businessmen that a real weaker than 2 per dollar "was
+promised Brazilian businessmen that a real weaker than 2 per

 Despite the recent rally, Mantega still sounded comfortable